 A monthly payment plan is available to Central College students.
-Information is sent to all students each spring.
 An annual fee of \$25 is required.
-For more information and an application, contact the controller's office.
+For more information on the paperless option and an application, contact the controller's office.

 Liability waiver

 The college does not carry insurance on personal property of faculty members, staff, students or other workers while on campus and is not responsible for the loss or damage of such property.